How the Data Store Works

 Automatic online defragmentation

-Both Windows 2000 Server–based and Windows Server 2003–based domain controllers perform online defragmentation automatically.
+Windows 2000 Server and later based domain controllers perform online defragmentation automatically.
 The ESE invokes online defragmentation after each garbage collection, which occurs every 12 hours by default.

 Manual online defragmentation